crisbour/pq-laser-triad/sepia2-grpc/README.md

 - [X] Define service call routines based on `.proto` definition
 - [ ] Implement logging channel that client can subscribe to
 - [X] Implement error types for response messages: Use protobuf::Status
+- [ ] (Optional) Implement reflection to make it more accessible to control the laser

 > [!WARN]
 >